chlwlgns524/Spring-framework-practice/README.md

 ```

   **2. Create a spring container.**
-  - Spring containe is generally known as ApplicationContext.
+  - Spring container is generally known as ApplicationContext.
   - Specialized implementations
      1. ClassPathXmlApplicationContext
      2. AnnotationConfigApplicationContext